mnentwig/busbridge3/README.md

 # Do I need it and why not
 If a conventional UART will do (use FTDI DLL commands beyond 900 kBaud, not e.g. Windows standard serial port), the answer is clearly NO. Performance is bought by complexity and architectural constraints.
 Most importantly, the RTL implementation must provide readback data in time, where a UART will simply wait.

+# High-level overview
+Busbridge3 provides a basic bus interface with address lines, in-/out data, write/read enable and acknowledge for reads.
+The architecture is flat 32 bit.
+There are no specific 8-bit legacy features like byte masking, but data widths of 8/16/24/32 bits and arbitrary address increments (0, 1, 2, 3, 4, ...) are supported without no loss of throughput.

+On the software side, transactions are collected and executed in bulk on demand.
+For example, many scattered memory writes and reads can be collected to be sent over a single USB frame.
+The API functions for memory reads return a "handle" to retrieve the data after execution.

+The user RTL code must be designed to provide (and acknowledge) readback data in time to be returned with the next JTAG byte.
+Given the relatively low data rate, this can usually be guaranteed-by-design in the user RTL.
+Optionally, application code can query the remaining number of clock cycles for past reads, and re-schedule them if out of margin (if reads are free of side effects and read timeouts are a rare but not impossible event)

 # What licenses do I need
 * Vivado webpack (no cost)
 * Visual studio for compilation.
 A free .NET environment e.g. [sharpDevelop](https://sourceforge.net/projects/sharpdevelop/) should work but is untested